tekuuu/nexora_/README.md

 ### Recommended Tools
 - **VS Code or similar IDE** - For development
-- **Rabby wallet is highely recommended for smooth interaction** - For blockchain interactions
+- **Rabby wallet is highly recommended for smooth interaction** - For blockchain interactions
 - **Hardhat extension for VS Code** - For smart contract development

 ### Accounts and Keys